prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated: use &lsquo;image&rsquo; instead.
+<p>sha is deprecated: use &lsquo;image&rsquo; instead.
 The image digest can be specified as part of the image name.</p>
 </td>
 </tr>
 <tr>